nishellobo/PractisePrograms/README.md

 # PractisePrograms
-Converting a roman number to an integer
+roman. js Converting a roman number to an integer camel.js Converting a string to camel case